 – Green onions or parsley for garnish, optional

-1. In the same pot bring to a boil whole unpeeled potatoes and carrots.
+- In the same pot bring to a boil whole unpeeled potatoes and carrots.
 Reduce heat to medium-low or low.
-In about 15 min take carrots out as usually carrots cook faster (make sure that knife goes smoothly through carrot).
+In about 15 min take carrots out as usually carrots cook faster than potatoes (make sure that knife goes smoothly through carrot).

 2. Cook potatoes for an additional 10 min or so – check with your knife to ensure they are cooked.
 Do not overcook your vegetables.

 3. Drain the vegetables and let them cool down to room temperature.
 Peel potatoes and carrots.

 4. Cook hard-boiled eggs and let them cool down.
 Peel the eggs, cut them in half and separate the egg whites from the egg yolks.